Cyclic Sieving for Plane Partitions and Symmetry: Introduction and statement of results

-The proof of \cref{thm:trcom_csiev} is more involved than the proof of \cref{thm:tr_csiev}.
+The proof of Theorem~\ref{thm:trcom_csiev} is more involved than the proof of Theorem~\ref{thm:tr_csiev}.
 We use a linear algebraic approach, extending the work of Rhoades~\cite{rhoades2010cyclic}.
-Basically, we show that $\overline{w_0} \in GL(2n)$ (corresponding to complementation) and the outer automorphism of $GL(2n)$ (corresponding to transposition) behave in the appropriate way on the dual canonical basis of the relevant $GL(2n)$ representation.
+Basically, we show that $\overline{w_0} \in {\rm GL}(2n)$ (corresponding to complementation) and the outer automorphism of ${\rm GL}(2n)$ (corresponding to transposition) behave in the appropriate way on the dual canonical basis of the relevant ${\rm GL}(2n)$ representation.
 In fact, this has essentially already been done: Berenstein--Zelevinsky~\cite{berenstein1996canonical} and Stembridge~\cite{stembridge1996canonical} showed that~$w_0$ behaves as evacuation on the dual canonical basis of any irreducible general linear group representation; and Berenstein--Zelevinsky~\cite{berenstein1996canonical} also described the effect of the outer automorphism on the dual canonical basis.
 (General results of Lusztig~\cite{lusztig1993quantum} imply that these automorphisms permute the canonical basis in \emph{some} way.)
 We just have to put all these results together and compute the trace of the appropriate composition of these operators.

-\Cref{thm:ppart_csiev,thm:com_csiev,thm:tr_csiev,thm:trcom_csiev} together imply that for any element $g \in \langle \mathrm{Pro}, \mathrm{Co}, \mathrm{Tr}\rangle$, the number of plane partitions in $\mathrm{PP}^{m}(n\times n)$ fixed by $g$ is given by some kind of cyclic sieving-like evaluation of a polynomial at roots of unity.
-However, it is not totally clear how to package all of these results together into one theorem.
+Theorems~\ref{thm:ppart_csiev}, \ref{thm:com_csiev}, \ref{thm:tr_csiev} and~\ref{thm:trcom_csiev} together imply that for any element $g \in \langle \mathrm{Pro}, \mathrm{Co}, \mathrm{Tp}\rangle$, the number of plane partitions in $\mathrm{PP}^{m}(n\times n)$ fixed by $g$ is given by some kind of evaluation at a root of unity of a polynomial which has a nice product formula representation as a rational expression.
+However, it is unclear how to package all of these results together into one theorem.

-\begin{example} In this example we consider the case $m=1$.
+\begin{Example} In this example we consider the case $m=1$.